grantpassmore/Real-Algebra-Playground/README.md

 The RAHD Team

+ is based at the University of Edinburgh

- is
+  and is currently

+ [(Research) Faculty]
- Paul B. Jackson,
+  Paul B. Jackson
- Kristjan Liiva, and
- Grant Olney Passmore.
+  Grant Olney Passmore

+ [PhD Students]
+  Kristjan Liiva
+  Andrew Sogokon

 Contact
 =======